Chime Savings Account Review

 Chime does exceptionally well here, claiming to charge no fees, and for the most part they mean it.
 One outlier: ATM fees.
 You can withdraw up to $500 from any of the 60,000+ ATMs in Chime’s network; but if you go out of network, there’s a $2.50 fee from Chime and potentially an additional fee from the ATM owner.

-Of the 19 banks we analyzed, only one, Citi Accelerate Savings, charged a monthly fee for account maintenance.
+Of the 19 banks we analyzed, only one (Citi Accelerate Savings) charged a monthly service fee.
+(It waives the $4.50 fee for customers who meet certain requirements.)
 However, even if a bank has no monthly maintenance fee, savers should keep an eye out for other costs you might incur.
 The most minor fee can have a corrosive effect on the interest you earn.
-For example, one $5 fee immediately wipes out two months’ worth of the interest you’d earn on a $5,000 balance at a 0.60% APY.
+For example, a single $10 fee immediately wipes out an entire month’s worth of the interest you’d earn on a $5,000 balance earning a 2% APY.

 Features and tools